 We try to ensure that libraries have a broad range of topics and are from several genres.

 We aim to give high interest books and books series to encourage readers to keep going.
 We often donate full sets.

-There is a literacy crisis around the world.
-According to UNESCO, approximately 750 million people are illiterate worldwide, 250 million are children.
+Literacy is the ability to read and write and there is a literacy crisis around the world.
+According to UNESCO, approximately 250 million are children are illiterate worldwide.
+Everyday, kids with low literacy rates drop out of school.
 Low literacy prevents people from being productive members of society.
-You can have a positive impact by improving literacy in your own neighborhood or on a global scale.
+Book giveaway programs are proven to be succesful in bolstering literacy.
 Bookworm Global has helped volunteers and nonprofits serve people in their neighborhoods and around the globe.

 Eduction equity means that everyone should have the same rights, opportunities and resources for education.
 There is a huge gap in education and resources in the United States across socioeconomic status and race.
+Children in underserved commuities have real challenges because they are exposed to two-thirds fewer words than students from families in more affluent areas, according to researchers at the University of Kansas.
+In fact these by the time these students enter Kindergarten, they have been exposed to 30 million fewer words.
 The disparities negatively impacts everyone.
 These disparities are especially stark during the pandemic when millions of students dont have access to reliable internet at home.
 Physical books can play an important role in preventing students from educational backsliding.